Testosterone

 This guide cuts through it.
 Here is what actually has evidence behind it, what doses you need, and which products are worth considering.

-What You are Actually Looking For
+What You Are Actually Looking For

 Before diving into specific products, it helps to understand what you are trying to accomplish.
 OTC testosterone supplements do not work like anabolic steroids or prescription TRT — they are not designed to.
 The realistic goals are: